-Models without a radio device: This product is in conformity with the protection requirements of EU Council Directive 2004/108/EC (until 19 April, 2016) and Council Directive 2014/30/EU (from 20 April, 2016) on the approximation of the laws of the Member States relating to electromagnetic compatibility.
+Models without a radio device: This product is in conformity with the protection requirements of EU Council EMC Directive 2014/30/EU on the approximation of the laws of the Member States relating to electromagnetic compatibility.

-Models with a radio device: This product is in conformity with all the requirements and essential norms that apply to EU Council R&TTE Directive 1999/5/EC on the approximation of the laws of the Member States relating to radio equipment.
+Models with a radio device: This product is in conformity with all the requirements and essential norms that apply to EU Council R&TTE Directive 1999/5/EC (until June 12, 2017) and Council Radio Equipment Directive 2014/53/EU (from June 13, 2017) on the approximation of the laws of the Member States relating to radio equipment.
+The full text of the system EU declaration of conformity and the EU wireless module declarations are available at the following Internet address: